ezEngine/docs-src/pages/docs/assets/asset-profiles.md

 ### Render Pipelines

-Here you can specify what the *default* [render pipeline (TODO)](../graphics/render-pipeline-overview.md) should be.
+Here you can specify what the *default* [render pipeline](../graphics/render-pipeline/render-pipeline-overview.md) should be.
 Different platforms have different rendering capabilities, so you may want to use a different pipeline to target that hardware best.

 Additionally you can add render pipelines to be used for certain use cases.
 For example in the screenshot above an extra *Camera* pipeline was added, which uses a simpler render pipeline.
 This can then be selected on a [camera component](../graphics/camera-component.md), in case it is used for [render to texture (TODO)](../graphics/render-to-texture/render-to-texture.md).
 Again, you can define per platform, which pipeline to use.